-- It is easy to modify the beneficiary forms to adapt to changing intentions and circumstances.
+- It is easy to modify the beneficiary forms to update your intentions as circumstances change

 How to Make a Gift by Beneficiary Designation